nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [ pass ]
 `"If Sally is a girl, she has only one sister who is also a girl, since there are only two girls in the family out of five children."`

+TheBloke_WizardLM-1.0-Uncensored-CodeLlama-34B-GPTQ - [mixed / fail]
+1 out of 3 random gave the correct answer ("Sally has 1 sister.")
+I tried setting seeds of 0 through 10, and they all said "Sally has 6 sisters."

 TheBloke_WizardLM-1.0-Uncensored-Llama2-13B-GPTQ - [fail]
 [ Consistent but off by 1 ]